ibm-cloud-architecture/refarch-cloudnative-nginx/README.md

 * deploy nginx configuration file to your kubernetes cluster
 * deploy nginx to your kubernetes cluster
 * test load balancing
-* simulate a problem with one the application instance
+* simulate a problem with one of your application instance
 * verify that the application is still available

 ## 1 - Edit the nginx load balancing configuration file